vaibhavshn/callskit/README.md

 # CallsKit

-A toolkit for building call experience [Cloudflare Realtime](https://developers.cloudflare.com/realtime/).
+A toolkit for building realtime call experiences with [Cloudflare Realtime](https://developers.cloudflare.com/realtime/).

 CallsKit provides vanilla JS APIs as well as React hooks that makes development with the core APIs easier in React.